Vesuv Blog

 ⛔️ Suspension of the approval.

-⛔️ Revocation of the approval.
+⛔️ Withdrawal of the approval.

 Suspension of the approval

-Revocation of the approval
+Withdrawal of the approval

-What solutions are available to meet ARS requirements?
+What solutions to comply with ARS constraints?

-First solution: Paper procedures
+1st solution: Paper procedures

 No more paper, no more processing, automatically receive sorted, dated, and processed information.
 You will only need to carry out the corrections.